The 10 Best Christina Aguilera Tracks

 The leather chaps.
 The dyed blonde-black extensions.
 The oddly large facial piercings.
 This video marked the birth of ‘Xtina’ as we know her, as the lead single of her third album and magnus opus, 2002’s Stripped.
 Accompanied by a controversial, mud-filled music video directed by David LaChappelle, ‘Dirrty’ remains a staple party anthem while demonstrating the vocal flexibility and knack for reinvention that made her a star.

 The video looks straight out of a European fashion editorial.

 What makes this song so amazing is that it perfectly marries Xtina’s strengths — classic jazz sensibilities wrapped in a bubbly pop package.
 And that opening run has her dancing through vocal gymnastics before the song even starts — a vocal run that many have tried to cover but few succeeded.
 Further cementing its status in pop culture, it was featured in the first Lip Sync on season 10 of Rupaul’s Drag Race, when she was a guest judge.

 2. Genie in a Bottle

-This is the first Xtina song I ever heard and I instantly fell in love with and it also follows me around Hell’s Kitchen and I’m still not complaining and that’s all I have to say about that.
+This is the first Xtina song I ever heard and I instantly fell in love with and it also follows me from gay bar to gay bar and I’m still not complaining and that’s all I have to say about that.

-Not only has this become Xtina’s signature song, but it remains one of the greatest songs written in pop history.
+Not only has this become Xtina’s signature song, but it remains one of the greatest pop songs ever written.
 While there’s a timelessness in the production and a universality in its theme of empowerment, the accompanying music video was groundbreaking upon its release.
 By featuring a transwoman and two gay guys kissing, the video was heralded in 2002 for its portrayal of queer people, which validated their existence and proclaimed them as beautiful.
 Plus she just sounds amazing.
 Forever we stan.